 How do I qualify for an IRS Installment Agreement?

-How do I request an installment agreement?
+How do I request a payment plan?

 Are there any associated costs with installment agreements?